Cyber-Duck/mobile-first-prototypes/README.md

 # Mobile First Prototypes

 Our mobile-first template is based on four breakpoints and uses the default grid from our Hoisin framework.
+It is built using Axure RP 7 and is designed to make producing prototypes for responsive websites that are mobile-first quicker and easier.

+# Usage

+To start using the template, click Download Zip and open the `mobile-first-rwd-template.rp` file in Axure and follow the guide below to use the template.

 # The Grid